-OVERVIEW: House Bill 425 would:
+OVERVIEW: The Proposed Committee Substitute (PCS) to House Bill 425 would:

-Increase the criminal penalty for assaulting a law enforcement, probation, or parole officer and inflicting serious bodily injury.

-- Make it a criminal offense to resist, delay, or obstruct an officer, and cause injury. - Exempt a person from prosecution if the person suffers from certain health conditions. - Exempt a law enforcement officer who files charges in good faith from civil liability.
+- Increase the criminal penalty for assaulting a law enforcement, probation, or parole officer and inflicting serious bodily injury. - Make it a criminal offense to resist, delay, or obstruct an officer, and cause physical or serious bodily injury to the officer. - Exempt a person from prosecution for offenses covered in this bill if the person suffers from a medical condition or mental or behavioral health disability. - Exempt a law enforcement officer from civil liability for filing charges in good-faith.